Day Trip to Manchester: Tips for the Perfect Visit

 This place in the Northern Quarter was my absolute favourite.
 Not only are their hot chocolates deadly for your diet (those are the best kind), they also serve amazing food.
 It’s definitely naughty, but sometimes you have to treat yourself, right :)?

 Without a doubt one of the classiest hotels I’ve ever stayed at, super close to the train station as well.
-Imagine rooms with chester chairs, and beds so soft you’ll have a hard time getting up in the morning.
+Imagine rooms with Chester chairs, and beds so soft you’ll have a hard time getting up in the morning.
 I honestly could’ve lived there!
-Check it out here!
+Check recent prices here

 What are your best tips for a day trip to Manchester?